 What do we do with that information?

-This service also checks that the Buyer is not listed on a global sanction, Politically Exposed Persons (PEP), fraudulent activity register or other watchlist.
+This service also checks that the buyer is not a Politically Exposed Persons (PEP) or listed on a global sanction, fraudulent activity or other watchlist.

-Around 90% of Buyers through our process are verified “first-time” via our solution’s background checks.
-But around 10% of Buyers are asked to provide additional proofs, usually because they have changed address recently and have not yet updated their Drives Licence or Electoral Roll.
+Around 90% of racehorse share buyers through our process are verified “first-time” via our solution’s background checks.
+But around 10% of buyers are asked to provide additional proofs, usually because they have changed address recently and have not yet updated their Driver’s Licence or Electoral Roll.

-We then contact the Buyer and offer them alternate options such as providing a Medicare Card number or a recent copy of a Bank Statement, Rental Agreement, Utilities Bill.
+We then contact the buyer and offer them alternate options such as providing a Medicare Card number or a recent copy of a Bank Statement, Rental Agreement, Utilities Bill.
+This is then uploaded to the identity verification solution used (and not kept on file) for independent verification.

-In the integrated online solution (to be implemented in 2019), this can all be performed online by the Buyer.
+In the integrated online solution (to be implemented in 2019), this can all be performed online by the buyer until the solution verifies their identity and address.

 If we suspect a provided document has been forged, tampered with, cancelled or stolen, we will engage the appropriate authorities or authentication service to establish that this is the case, and if so will lodge a Suspicious Matter report.